efekhari27/thesis/README.md

 :newspaper: E. Fekhari, B. Iooss, J. Muré, L. Pronzato and M.J.
 Rendas (2023).
 "Model predictivity assessment: incremental test-set selection and accuracy evaluation".
 In: *Studies in Theoretical and Applied Statistics*, pages 315-347.
 Springer.

 :newspaper: E. Fekhari, V. Chabridon, J. Muré and B. Iooss (2024).
 "Given-data probabilistic fatigue assessment for offshore wind turbines using Bayesian quadrature".
-In: *Data-Centric Engineering*, In press.
+In: *Data-Centric Engineering*, 5, e5.

 :newspaper: E. Vanem, E. Fekhari, N. Dimitrov, M. Kelly, A. Cousin and M. Guiton (2024).
 "A joint probability distribution for multivariate wind-wave conditions and discussions on uncertainties".
 In: *Journal of Offshore Mechanics and Arctic Engineering*; 146(6): 061701.